jilleb/fCavEX/README.md

 | [parson](https://github.com/kgabis/parson) | `parson.h` and `parson.c` | `source/parson/` |
 | [M*LIB](https://github.com/P-p-H-d/mlib) | any root `*.h` | compiler include path |

+### Video settings

+Before building, you can change video settings by editing `source/graphics/gfx_settings.h`.
+For now, video settings are set at compile time, which means the game needs to be recompiled after changing video settings to recognize them.
+Unless specified otherwise, the settings affect both the PC version and the Wii version.

+Currently available video settings:

+* GFX_CLOUDS - if this is defined, 3D clouds will be rendered, otherwise clouds will not be rendered.
+* GFX_DOUBLESIDED - if this is not defined, blocks with unculled backfaces will not be rendered.
+This includes blocks like tall grass and sugar cane.
+* GFX_FANCY_LIQUIDS - if this is defined, liquids are transparent and animated.
+Otherwise, liquids are opaque and not animated, which can noticeably improve performance on low-end GPUs.
+Disabling this will also make underwater blocks render only if a player is underwater.
+* GFX_GUI_SCALE - the game interface is scaled by the value of this define - the greater the value, the larger the interface.
+This must be set to an integer which isn't lower than 1.
+The default value of 2 is recommended for the resolution of 640x480.
+For 320x240, setting this to 1 is recommended.
+Running the game at a low resolution can greatly improve performance on low-end GPUs.
+* GFX_PC_WINDOW_WIDTH and GFX_PC_WINDOW_HEIGHT - this is used to set the default window size on PC and ignored on the Wii.
+* GFX_WIREFRAME - if this is defined, polygons on PC will be rendered as wireframes.
+Enabling this breaks text and texture rendering and may lower performance - this is only included for testing purposes and disabled by default.

 ### Wii

 For the Wii platform you need to install the [devkitPro](https://devkitpro.org/wiki/Getting_Started) Wii/Gamecube environment.
 Additionally install zlib using pacman of devkitPro.